wenceslasdk/data-science-2/README.md

 ### 2) Install python

+- if you are at any of the computers in the class you skip this step, path to the directory where python.exe is located (to be used below) is 'C:\Program Files\Python310'
 - specific python version 3.10 is needed, so follow even if you have already some other version
 - to check what python version do you have on your computer (if any) type in command line on windows:
 ```sh